Gaven Electorate

 Waste Reduction and Recycling (Plastic Items) Amendment Bill 2020

 This bill bans single-use plastic straws, stirrers, plates, bowls and cutlery in Queensland to reduce plastic pollution.
-Healthcare facilities and schools are exempt to ensure people with disabilities and healthcare needs can still access these items when required.
+Healthcare facilities, pharmacies and schools are exempt so people with disabilities and healthcare needs can still access these items.
+The ban can be expanded to additional plastic products by regulation after public consultation.

 Nature Conservation and Other Legislation Amendment Bill 2022

-This bill extends beekeeping in specified Queensland national parks for 20 years until 31 December 2044, delivering a government election commitment.
-It also creates new offences for impersonating rangers, strengthens enforcement powers for park officers, updates governance arrangements for the Wet Tropics World Heritage Area, and consolidates administrative provisions from regulations into the Nature Conservation Act.
+This bill extends beekeeping access on specified national parks for 20 years until 2044, creates new offences for impersonating rangers and forest officers across Queensland's parks and forests, modernises enforcement powers for conservation officers, and updates governance arrangements for the Wet Tropics World Heritage Area.

 Waste Reduction and Recycling and Other Legislation Amendment Bill 2023